Responsive Menu

 Migraine during vacation-cruise ship room

+My husband was planning to propose that night.
+After dinner, I admitted I had to lie down.
+I knew I was done at that moment.
 While in our hotel room, my migraine continued to get worse.
 I was vomiting and in so much pain.
-I had my medicine with me and this was earlier in my migraine journey.
-I had been to the ER with other migraine attacks, but at this point had not been admitted before.
+I had my medicine with me, and this was earlier in my migraine journey.
 I was terrified of having to go to the hospital on our trip and so badly didn’t want to ruin anything for anyone else.
 I felt alone and prayed my medicines would help my migraine attack.
 Fortunately, my rescue medicines worked.
-While that was a huge relief, it is safe to say my migraine postponed the proposal.
+While that was a huge relief, my migraine postponed the proposal.

 Migraine During Vacation=Rome